turingschool/front-end-curriculum/projects/weathrly.md

 ## JavaScript / React Style

 4 - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
-There zero instances where an instructor would recommend taking a different approach to design and component architecture.
+There are zero instances where an instructor would recommend taking a different approach to design and component architecture.

 3- Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.
 Application has at least 6 components built out.